 - Balancing the diet with foods that include fruit, vegetables, and legumes.

 - Avoiding excessive amounts of alcohol, as it decreases saliva production.

 - Quitting smoking to minimize damage to the mouth and gums and to improve oral health.

-There are many conditions that can cause breath to smell like urine.
+There are many conditions that can cause breath to smell like urine or ammonia.
 Some of these are temporary and resolve on their own, while others may require medical attention.

 A dentist will be able to treat many of the causes of bad breath, but people should also maintain good oral hygiene and health.

 Written by Gillian D'Souza